learn-co-students/SENG-SCF-032122-Phase4/08-deploying/README.md

 ### Hosting a Rails App

+Because we are working inside a subdirectory that already has an outer git repository, we need to initiate a new git repository *inside of our flatiron-theater-api directory* so we can push these commits to Heroku.
+We do this using `git init`

 To deploy a Rails / React app, we need to make sure the app is using PostgreSQL.

 ```